 Strasbourg, a Free City

-Strasbourg, Free City of the Empire, thereby taunted the authority of Emperor Charles V (a Habsburg and faithful Catholic).
+Strasbourg, the Free City of the Empire, thereby taunted the authority of Emperor Charles V (a Habsburg and faithful Catholic).
 The cathedral was not returned to the Catholic faith until 1681, following the Wars of Religion of the 17th century and the annexation of the city by Louis XIV.

-From Goethe to the Gothic revival in the 19th c
+From Goethe to the Gothic Revival in the 19th c

 A note about the lantern tower!

-By looking at the Romanesque-style lantern tower at the crossing of the transept you may think it is an old feature.
+By looking at the Romanesque-style lantern tower at the transept crossing, you may think it is an old feature.
 In fact, it only dates back to 1878 and is the work of Gustave Klotz.
 The form of the neo-Romanesque tower evokes other great Romanesque cathedrals of the Valley of the Rhine (Speyer or Mainz).
 In addition, bombings during the Second World War severely damaged the structure.

 The majestic façade of Strasbourg cathedral